ServiceNow/TapeAgents/examples/optimize/README.md

 ```

 You can now explore the agent tapes on the dev set, as well as the "good" and the "bad" training tapes.
 The good tapes that are the ones we used to mine demonstrations for the function templates.
 The bad tapes are the ones that we filtered out by various criteria (see `result` field in metadata in the tape browser for the reason for filtering).

+## Experiment different configuration
+You can update the configuration in [hotpot_qa.yaml](../../conf/hotpot_qa.yaml) and run new experiments